elisedemarie/voice_id/README.md

 Once all locations have been updated in the config.json file you can run the first step.
 To only run this step run the command `python3 main.py prepare`

 ## 2. Training the Model
 Once the data has been prepared you can train the model.
 Ensure that the directories in the config.json are correct.
 There are two models available for training.
-The first is an XGBoost Classifier, the second a Multi-Layer Perceptron.
+The first is an XGBoost Classifier, the second a 1D CNN.
 To run the XGB model use the command `python3 main.py train -xgb`.
-To run the MLP use the command `python3 main.py train -mlp`.
+To run the MLP use the command `python3 main.py train -cnn`.

 The output of training will save the models and print the result. **NOTE** This result is only the performance of the model on individual segments.
 The pooled results are shown in evaluation.